joao-gabriel-gois/js_loop_test/README.md

     <br>

     _Since it meant to be a quick test and bun took 6x more time to run the default tests, I didn't test it with a higher load.
-Sorry Bun, you '[Alecrim Dourado](https://en.wiktionary.org/wiki/alecrim_dourado)', we'll call it a day._
+Sorry Bun, you '[Alecrim Dourado](https://en.wiktionary.org/wiki/alecrim_dourado)' - **BRAZIL MENTIONED** - we'll call it a day._